magnusnosnes/LineageHomology/Examples_and_plotting_methods/Simple_example/Basic_plotting.md

                         ace_tips = to.matrix(trait, seq=c("Norway", "RoW")), start_time=2000)
 ```

-LineageHomology outputs a list of lists.
+LineageHomology returns multiple values

--   Import\_LocalTrans contains an estimate of the number of taxa that
+-   Import\_LocalTrans The first entry can be thought of as an estimate
+    of the number of tips that have acquired their state through novel
-    are have changed state wrt.
-The state of the closest common
-    ancestral node is shared with any other taxa.
+    acquisition (a transition in the phylogeny).
+Similarly, the second
+    number describes the number of tips that have inherited their state
+    by inheritance (homology).
+Since each transmission lineage started
+    is defined by a state transition, each transmission lineage of size
+    n is composed of 1 novel acquisition and n-1 homologous
+    acquisitions.
+Singletons are directly translated to novel
+    acquisitions.
--   Lineage\_sizes contains the number of taxa that belong to the mapped
+-   Lineage\_sizes contains the number of tips that belong to each TL.
-    state.
-This means that for the entire group, all the internal nodes
+    This means that all the internal nodes will be mapped to the same
-    will be mapped to the same state with a 50% or higher probability.
+    state with a 50 percent or higher probability for the entire TL.
-    \*Taxa names contain sub-lists for each lineage, in the same order
-    as the other lists.
+    \*Taxa\_names is a list of lists where each sublist contains the
-    -   Each sublist contains the taxa names of all the taxa in the
+    names of the tips in each transmission lineage.
+The order is the
-        group.
+    same as the listed order of the Lineage\_sizes.
--   MRCA’s contains the time of the most recent common ancestor of the
+-   Halfedge\_over\_tmrca is the time point on the middle of the edge
-    groups.
+    that is ancestral to each TL’s mrca.
+This is used in analyses of
+    importation and local transmission.
--   Lineage\_state contains the state the groups are mapped to.
-The
+-   Lineage\_state contains the state the transmission lineages are
-    states are treated as numbers in the analyses, so the relative
-    ordering has to be looked up.
+    mapped to.

 ``` r
 names(Result)